VJean/Sleep/README.md

 # Sleep
-Some stats and analysis of your sleep schedule
+Keep track of your sleep schedule